Seiya Suzuki's 2 homers lift Cubs to 2-1 win over Pirates

 Cubs right-hander Keegan Thompson has appealed his three-game suspension for hitting Milwaukee’s Andrew McCutchen with a pitch Saturday.
 He remains eligible to play until the appeal process ends.

-Manager David Ross served his one-game suspension for the incident.
-Bench coach Andy Green served as acting manager.
+Ross served his one-game suspension for the incident.
+Green, who managed San Diego from 2016-19, ran the club in Ross’ absence.

 “It’s out of my control.
 It’s part of the rules,” Ross said when asked if he thought the suspension was justified.